-The authors gratefully acknowledge the guidance and support provided by AI Strang and Amy Pryse-Phillips of BC Hydro during the preparation of the EIS.
-We thank AI Strang for reviewing this paper, and for granting permission to incorporate BC Hydro material for the Project desciption section of this paper.
+The authors gratefully acknowledge the guidance and support provided by Al Strang, Amy Pryse-Phillips, and Kyle Robertson of BC Hydro during the preparation of the EIS.
+We thank Al Strang for reviewing an earlier version of this paper.

 The EIS benefitted greatly from the long-term studies of Peace River response to existing flow regulation, led by Dr. Michael Church of the University of British Columbia, Department of Geography (Church 2015).
-Dr. Church provided us with a draft manuscript of his work during the preparation of the EIS, and provided valuable guidance to us along the way, for which we are thankful.
+Dr. Church provided the draft manuscript of his work during the preparation of the EIS, and provided valuable guidance along the way, for which we are thankful.

-The following consulting firms and individuals provided information inputs or performed modelling or analyses as part of the fluvial geomorphology and sediment transport study: BGC Engineering (Dr. Scott McDougall and Michael Porter); EBA (Justin Rogers and Dr. Jim Stronach); JD Mollard and Associates (David van Zeyl and Lynden Penner); and Shuksan Consulting (Brock Stables).
+The following consulting firms and individuals provided information inputs or performed modelling or analyses as part of the fluvial geomorphology and sediment transport study: BGC Engineering, EBA (Tetratech), JD Mollard and Associates, and Shuksan Consulting.